Granville Street Pedestrian Zone extended to September 7, 2026.

 Help shape the future of Granville Street

-This summer, we have partnered with the Downtown Vancouver Business Improvement Association (Downtown VAN) External website, opens in new tab to transform Granville Street into a vibrant pedestrian zone from June 11 to July 19, 2026, while Vancouver hosts the FIFA World Cup 2026™.
+This summer, we have partnered with the Downtown Vancouver Business Improvement Association (Downtown VAN) External website, opens in new tab to transform Granville Street into a vibrant pedestrian zone from June 11 to September 7, 2026.
+This work aligns with the vision set by the Granville Street Plan to establish the Granville Entertainment District as a people-first destination.

 The Granville Street Pedestrian Zone welcomes residents and visitors to a people-first street that: